Does God Care About Me Personally? What Judaism, Christianity, and Islam Teach

 Judaism

-Judaism's answer is deeply relational and covenantal.
-God doesn't merely observe humanity from a distance — He knows His people.
-Exodus 2:25 captures this with striking intimacy: God looked upon the children of Israel and "had respect unto them" — the Hebrew literally reads yada, He knew them Exodus 2:25.
-That's not passive observation; it's engaged, personal recognition.
+Judaism's answer is an emphatic yes — and it's woven deeply into the Hebrew scriptures.
+The Torah and Psalms repeatedly portray God as intimately aware of each person's condition, not merely as a cosmic administrator but as one who knows His people.
+Exodus 2:25 captures this with striking economy: God looked upon the Israelites in their suffering and "had respect unto them" — the Hebrew literally reads that He knew them Exodus 2:25.
+This isn't abstract omniscience; it's relational recognition.

 Christianity